hyperledger/iroha-javascript/packages/scale-legacy/README.md

 pnpm add @iroha/scale-codec-legacy
 ```

-Before usage, make sure that you **builded** this package via the command:
+Before usage, make sure that you have **built** this package via the command:

 ```sh
 pnpm build --filter @iroha/scale-codec-legacy